 This post may contain affiliate links.
 Please read our disclosure policy.

 Oven Roasted Asparagus is a perfect side dish for any meal.
-It’s crazy easy to make, requires just a few pantry staple ingredients, and takes about a total of 20 minutes to make.
+It’s crazy easy to make, requires just a few pantry staple ingredients, and takes about 20 minutes to make.

-Roasted vegetables are an easy way to add a flavorful, healthy side dish to just about any main dish.
-Because of their beautiful, intense green color, asparagus is often the vegetable of choice for more elegant dishes as it looks gorgeous on the plate and pairs well with lots of different flavors from pastas to steak.
+Because of its beautiful, intense green color, asparagus is often the vegetable of choice for more elegant dishes as it looks gorgeous on the plate and pairs well with lots of different flavors, from pasta to steak.

-When choose a bunch of asparagus in the store, look for bright green tips with a little purple with firm stems (not limp).
+When choosing a bunch of asparagus in the store, look for bright green tips with firm stems (not limp).
 Fresh asparagus will last 5-7 days in the refrigerator.
 When it begins to go bad, the tips will be soft and mushy and starting to turn black.

 When it comes to size, it doesn’t matter with asparagus, to me it’s more of a personal preference.
 I like the thinner stems, while other members of my family prefer thicker ones.
 Thicker stems will take slightly longer to cook, while thinner stems will take a little less time.